TwentyFiveEx/TheAncient/README.md

 For contributing to the bot, please see the [development documentation](theancient/docs/devel.md).

 ## TODO
 I have a lot of documentation gaps that I need to fill in.
 This includes documenting the code fully.
 I also have a lot to do in the space of adding tests to the code.
 I know, I know.. add tests while you code.
 Well, I didn't.
 It's fine.
 This started as a 2 line bash script so, here we are.
+There's a number of bits including finishing the setup.py binary builder and making sure that works properly, then swapping that in for the python ./foo.py launch method.
+Plenty to do.
+ALso I have some command modules cooking:
+- Trivia
+- Wiki lookups
+- Bot-based Queue System
+- Queue system metrics output (by region, activity, etc)
+- Karma system for recognizing stellar teammates

 ## About the Author
 I'm Burb.
 I'm located in Southwestern United States.
 I'm into hiking, gaming, tiny electronics, large scale system architecture, software development lifecycles, gardening, and being a friend to backyard birds.